Join Brent Symphony Orchestra

 I haven’t played since uni 10 years ago.
 Will I be able to play?

-We often have new members who haven’t played for a while and are brushing up their skills.
+We often have new members who haven’t played for a while and are brushing up on their skills.
 We’d be delighted to be part of you getting back into this wonderful hobby.

 What music will I be playing?